Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Simulations

 \section{Simulations}

-We conduct two simulation studies to demonstrate our asymptotic results.
+We conduct simulation studies to demonstrate our asymptotic results.
 The first simulation focuses on continuous outcomes with a difference estimand $\Delta^*=E[Y(1)-Y(0)]$, and the second simulation focuses on binary outcomes with a ratio estimand $\Delta^*=E[Y(1)]/E[Y(0)]$.
-Both simulations consider complete outcomes and outcomes under missing at random (Assumption~\ref{assp2}), under three randomization procedures: simple randomization, rerandomization, and stratified rerandomization.
+Both simulations consider complete outcomes and outcomes under missing at random, with simple randomization, rerandomization, and stratified rerandomization.